Nothing tastes as good as skinny feels: Scholarly study

 Researchers incorporated Moss' quote into their 2013 study of anorexia nervosa published by the journal Trends in Neurosciences; the article was titled "Nothing Tastes as Good as Skinny Feels: The Neurobiology of Anorexia Nervosa".
 In June 2017, Gemma Rose Cobb examined the phrase in her PhD dissertation for the University of Sussex, titled Critiquing the thin ideal in pro-anorexia online spaces.
-In Diana E. Bizjak's 2015 dissertation, she wrote the saying has been compared to the quote "You can never be too rich or too thin", attributed to socialite Wallis Simpson.
+Elle compared the saying with the quote "You can never be too rich or too thin" by Wallis Simpson, Duchess of Windsor, as examples of "snappy one-liners" coming to define their speakers.

 In his 2019 book First You Write a Sentence, social historian Joe Moran dissects the quote and examines its language in depth.
 He writes that while it is a "dubious message", it is a "well-turned sentence".
-In her 2013 book Digital Dieting, academic Tara Brabazon writes that instead of obesity being a public crisis, "excessive ignorance" is much worse, which she states is "...so clearly revealed by Kate Moss" and the quote.
+In her 2013 book Digital Dieting, academic Tara Brabazon writes that instead of obesity being a public crisis, "excessive ignorance" is much worse, which she states is "so clearly revealed by Kate Moss" and the quote.

 Retraction

-In 2018, Moss had an interview with journalist Megyn Kelly on NBC where she stated she regretted using the term.
-Moss stated:
+In a 2018 interview with journalist Megyn Kelly on NBC, Moss expressed regret for the quote.
+She further stated: